Einsworth/Slave/README.md

 Dec 2, 2021
   - Game are now complete, all important feature are working now
   - Fix a lot of minor bug

+Dec 6, 2021
+  - Add game menu, rules and leaderboard
+  - Fix some minor bug
+  - This (maybe) is the last update!